Congruence properties modulo prime powers for a class of partition functions

+for $M_{4}(\Gamma_{0}(5))$ to compute $H(z)$ explicitly as in the following table.
 Our second theorem is the analogue of Theorem \ref{Yang} for the function $p_{[1,p]}(n)$. \begin{theorem} Let $\ell$, $m$, and $p$ be distinct primes with $\ell$ and $m\geq 5$ and $p\in \{2, 3, 5\}$, and let $j\geq 1$ be an integer.
 Then there exist explicitly computable integers $J$ and $N\geq 1$ such that the following congruences hold. \begin{enumerate} \item For all positive integers $v$ and $n$ with $m\nmid n$, we have